 Cloning DNA into a vector, step by step

 To introduce foreign DNA into a circular vector, scientists carry out a three-step process:

 Cutting out the gene

 Scientists first remove their gene of interest from the DNA sequences on either side of it.
 They can use restriction enzymes to do the cutting.
 These enzymes, which came originally from bacteria, cut DNA at specific sites in the sequence.
-If there’s not enough DNA for successful cutting or no suitablerecognition sites around the gene, scientists first use (PCR) to make many more copies.
+If there’s not enough DNA for successful cutting or no suitable restriction enzyme recognition sites around the gene, scientists first use polymerase chain reaction (PCR) to make many more copies.
 By designing their PCR primers carefully, they can introduce new restriction sites on either side of the copied DNA sequence.

 Opening up the vector

 Next, scientists make a cut in the circular DNA sequence of the vector.
 They use the same restriction enzymes as they used to cut out the gene in step 1.
 This turns the vector into a linear molecule and makes it ready to accept the new piece of DNA.